a786z000001/project1c/README.md

 FSM-based RTL control unit implemented in Verilog.

-Includes synchronous reset, control signal generation, and testbench-based functional verification using GTKWave.
+The design models SoC-style control logic using a finite state machine with synchronous reset handling and control signal generation.
+Functional verification is performed using a self-written Verilog testbench and waveform inspection via GTKWave.